LiaScript/docs/README.md

     {{1}}
 <section>

-Name the Elements in the following image:
+Name the elements in the following image:

 <!-- data-show-partial-solution -->
 ``` ascii